 - Trim threads and turn the blanket over.

 - Wrap the binding over the edge, carefully topstitch (or other technique, if/as you prefer) the binding into place, taking extra care to ensure the corners are neatly folded on both sides.
 As I reach a corner, I like to remove my item from the machine, ensure the corner is folded as neatly as possible (checking both sides) before sewing the turn and continuing.

 - Trim threads if/as needed.

 - Ironing (if fabric allows – mine are ill-suited to ironing) and/or washing is optional prior to use.

 The Proof is in the Snuggle

-Check out our directory of DIY pet beds and blankets for more ideas for snuggling in comfort and style.
+Ready to get even cosier (and dog-friendly)?
+Check out our collection of DIY pet beds and blankets for more ideas for snuggling in comfort and style.
 Stay tuned for more winter warmers and cosy crafts, including some very special projects created to help ensure senior dog Oli has all the comfort of his favourite nesting and resting places without needing to worry about whether he was leaking a little, both for the sake of the beds and furniture as well as his comfort.
-Nobody likes a wet nest!
+Precious old lad.